pjotrp/bioruby-table/README.md

 * Support for TAB and CSV files
 * Filter on data
-* Transform table and data by column
+* Transform table and data by column or row
 * Recalculate data
 * Diff between tables, selecting on specific column values
-* Merge tables side by side
+* Merge tables side by side on column value/rowname
-* Split tables by column
+* Split/reduce tables by column
 * Read from STDIN, write to STDOUT
+* Convert table to JSON (nyi)
+* Convert table to RDF (nyi)
+* etc. etc.

-Note: this software is under active development, though it should just work.
+Note: this software is under active development, though what is documented here should just work.

 ## Installation